Facilities FAQs Volunteer

 Can I make a camping reservation?
 Yes!
 Reservations for camping, day-use cabanas, cabins, and pavilions may be made at least 48 hours in advance and up to 4 months in advance for individual sites and 11 months for group sites by calling 1-800-322-3770 or going to stateparks.utah.gov and clicking on RESERVE.
 Sites that are not reserved are available on a first-come-first-serve basis.
 Reservations are highly recommended during the summer months as we are fully booked each weekend.
 Reservations cannot be made at the park.

 Can I bring my dog?
 Yes (in certain areas).
 Dogs are NOT allowed on the public beach (below the cabanas) or in the cabins at Hailstone.
 Dogs ARE allowed in the campgrounds and other day use areas not specified above.
 Dogs are NOT allowed on the south side of the road at Rock Cliff which includes the campgrounds.
 Dogs ARE allowed on the 3 Rocks Trail, Perimeter Trail, and boat ramp.
 Dogs must be cleaned up after and leashed at all times.
 Dogs are a privilege, not a right.
 For more information about Service Dogs, please contact a member of our staff.

 Can I swim in the reservoir?
 Yes!
-The water is rather cold (up to 75 degrees) so life jackets are recommended.
+The water is rather cold (only gets up to 75 degrees) so life jackets are recommended.
 Swimming should only take place along the shoreline or in wakeless areas to avoid boats.
 Swimming should never take place near boat ramps or docks.
 If you are using a float tube or other floating water toy, you must have a life jacket if you are more than 50 feet from shore.

 What is the weather like?
 Please check the internet for local weather forecasts for the Heber/Park City area.
 During the summer months, the wind tends to be calm during the morning, picks up mid-morning to afternoon, and then calms down again in the evenings.
 Of course, this can change at any time with storms or other weather conditions.
 You can also check a live camera at the park by going to our current conditions page.